bytemaster/Boost.DynamicAny/README.md

 Boost.DynamicAny is a vairant on Boost.Any which provides more flexible dynamic casting of the underlying type.
-Whereas retreiving a value from Boost.Any requires that you know the exact type stored within the Any, Boost.DynamicAny allows you to *dynamically cast* to either a base or derived class of the held type.
+Whereas retreiving a value from Boost.Any requires that you know the exact type stored within the Any, Boost.DynamicAny allows you to *dynamically cast* to either any base of the held type.

 Boost.DynamicAny passes all of the same unit tests as Boost.Any, but additionally supports